 Temperature Effects on Equipment Performance

-C-FER’s origins are in evaluating the performance of structures in extreme cold environments that were encountered in developing oil and gas resources in Canada’s Arctic.
-Low operating temperatures cause embrittlement of most materials.
-This can affect the load and fatigue capacity of structures such as ice breaker hulls and stationary ice resisting structures.
+C-FER Technologies’ origins are in evaluating the performance of structures in extreme cold environments that are encountered in developing oil and gas resources in Canada’s Arctic.
+Low operating temperatures cause most materials to become brittle.
+This can affect the load and fatigue capacity of structures, such as ice breaker hulls and stationary ice resisting structures.

 The rate of temperature change can also have an impact on equipment performance.
 Rapid changes in temperature can cause temperature gradients in large structures.
 This can lead to differential thermal expansion and non-uniform stresses in structural components.
 Thermal shock can occur when systems operating at high temperature are suddenly quenched with cold fluid or gas.
 In subsea or polar regions applications, where the environment is normally cold, thermal shock can occur when warm oil and gas from deep in the earth are brought to surface.

 Structural testing scenarios where high or low temperature conditions need to be considered include:

 - Low temperature;

 - Fracture propagation in girth welds in Arctic pipelines;

 - Fill/empty cycling of composite compressed natural gas storage vessels with cooling due to the Joule-Thomson effect;